pylonmc/pylon-docs/docs/en/creating-addons/the-basics/running-your-addon.md

 ---

-## Getting the item
+## Testing the baguette

-Now, you can give yourself your item.
+Now, you can give yourself the Baguette from the previous section.
 You can do this using `/py give`.
 For example, `/py give Idra my-addon:baguette`.
 If you've done everything right, you should receive your new baguette.

 But wait...